Once we’ve refined our plan, we will work with housing associations to implement the actions across the country.

 Sharing our progress

 We have already started working with our early adopters to consider how they might implement the plan in practice.
-Once we have outlined our proposed changes to the plan in June, the early adopters will begin testing and evaluating.
+Once we have agreed our revised plan and charter, the early adopters will begin testing and evaluating.

 Our aim is to share their progress so far, and any opportunities or obstacles they identify, at the National Housing Summit in London on 25-26 September.
 This will be a key opportunity to discuss and debate how the plan could work in your organisation and local context.

-We are aiming for wider national rollout of the Together with Tenants plan in early in 2020.
+We are aiming for wider national rollout of the Together with Tenants plan in mid-2020.